prachigauriar/Task/README.md

 4. Reset A. A is now in the Ready state.
 As such, B should be in the Pending state.

 In Task 1.0, B will be in the Ready state.
 Task 1.1 fixes this.

-## Features

-* Simple, well-documented Objective-C API
-* Flexible system for expressing your app’s workflows in a clear, concise manner
-* Powerful execution system that allows you to easily manage your workflow’s execution
-    * Tasks are started as soon as all their prerequisites have finished successfully
-    * Tasks that have no cross-dependencies are executed concurrently
-    * Tasks and their dependents can be easily cancelled or retried
-    * Tasks that previously finished successfully can be reset and re-run
-* Strong task state reporting so that you know when a task succeeds, fails, or is cancelled
-* Block and selector tasks for creating tasks that execute a block or method
-* External condition tasks for representing prerequisite user interaction or other external conditions that must be fulfilled before work can continue
-* Subworkflow tasks for executing whole workflows as a single step in a workflow
-* Easy-to-extend API for creating your own reusable tasks
-* Works with both iOS and OS X

 ## Installation